Azure/Avere/src/tutorials/ArtistAnywhere/README.md

 ![](README.ParallelDeployment.png)

 *Deploy.ps1* is the main orchestration script for deploying the solution.
-The *Deploy.StorageCache.ps1* script can be executed directly for deploying the Network, Storage and Cache service tiers only.
-In contrast, the *Deploy.RenderManagers.ps1* script is not intended to be executed directly. *Deploy.psm1* is a shared module that is referenced by each script.
+The *Deploy.StorageCache.ps1* script can be executed directly for deployment of the Network, Storage and Cache service tiers only.
+In contrast, the *Deploy.RenderManagers.ps1* script is not intended to be executed directly.
+Finally, *Deploy.psm1* is a shared module that is referenced by each script.

-The following output from the *Deploy.ps1* orchestration script captures the start/end times for each module deployed.
-Note that the background job parallel processes have overlapping times as expected in relation to the main deployment process.
+The following output from the *Deploy.ps1* orchestration script captures the start / end times for each module deployed.
+Note that the background job processes have overlapping times as expected in relation to the main deployment process.

 ![](README.ParallelDeployment.Run.png)